climatepolicyradar/website/src/routes/jobs/product-designer.md

 * Help create a best-in-class product & brand
 * Occasionally deliver other ad hoc design tasks when required (eg. designing a flyer for us to use at UN climate conferences)

-## Who you are

-We’re looking for someone who:

 ## What we offer

 * Salary ranging from £75,000 - £85,000 DOE depending on experience